 Due to the increased granularity, only a subset of the models used to provide candidate values for the recalibration of the country factors above (section 3.2), will be capable of providing candidate input for risk zone weight and/or aggregation matrix recalibration.

-For scenarios where it was agreed to also recalibrate these latter sets of parameters, only one model per scenario is chosen to provide candidate sets of zonal weights and correlations, as the use of more than one model would increase the complexity by several orders of magnitude.
+For scenarios where it was agreed to also recalibrate these latter sets of parameters, it was proposed to choose only one model per scenario to provide candidate sets of zonal weights and correlations, as the use of more than one model would increase the complexity by several orders of magnitude.
+The choice of the appropriate input model is done according to the criteria under 1)a) of section 3.2 above.

 The following steps should be followed when recalibrating risk zone weights and aggregation matrix for a given scenario: